gyzhao21/drugmatrix/README.md

 - **identify chemical treatments** linked to apical endpoint findings, grouped by toxicological profiles.
 - **discover potential pathway alterations** caused by specific treatments using the EnrichR analysis tool.

 Users can refine their search by selecting criteria such as exposure duration, organ/tissue source of gene expression, gene probe, histopathology, and expression platform (CodeLink, Affymetrix, Genie, and BioSpyder).
-After defining the criteria, clicking the **SUBMIT** button generates results, which can be visualized graphically and downloaded in multiple formats.
+After defining the criteria, clicking the **SUBMIT** button generates results displayed in both summary and detailed tables, as well as graphical visualizations.
+All results can be downloaded in multiple formats.

 # Quick Guide to Performing a Search
 In addition to Project Description page, we have 9 other tabs: